RU09342/lab-5-sensing-the-world-around-you-blueshirts/Sensors and Signal Conditioning/README.md

 	resistance = (3300.0/voltage) - 1000;          //use voltage division equation
 ```
 ## Code
 The requirements for this lab were modified to provide only a working ADC10 and ADC12 code for the lab.
-Each ADC is provided below.
+Each ADC code explaination is provided below.

 #### ADC-10
 ##### Board Used: MSP430G2553